Full list of Lucy Letby charges as nurse found guilty of multiple baby murders

-Lucy Letby trial: What charges has nurse accused of baby murders been convicted of?
+Lucy Letby trial verdict: What charges has nurse accused of baby murders been convicted of?

 Letby had denied murdering seven babies and trying to murder 10 others during course of her work on neonatal unit at Countess of Chester Hospital